 Other games, such as Castlevania: Dawn of Sorrow, allow players to control a different character during New Game+.
 During this mode, experience, money, and items are typically not carried over.
 Still other games allow players to unlock new weapons or upgrades, such as Resident Evil 4 and Resident Evil 5.
 The Ratchet and Clank franchise has the unique option of playing through the game in first person mode.

-Another variation of New Game+ is called Clear Mode (or "Clear Game").
+Another variation of New Game+ that deviates from the more common definition is called Clear Mode (or "Clear Game").
 In this mode, the game continues past the true final boss of the game, allowing players to essentially see the effects of finishing the game.
 Some early games that offered this option are Dragon Warrior III and EarthBound.